FlamingJay/A-Practical-Intrusion-Visualization-Analyzer-based-on-Self-organizing-Map/README.md

 We pick out 10% training data to train the model.
 And we use the entire testing dataset for detection.
 ![image](https://github.com/FlamingJay/A-Practical-Intrusion-Visualization-Analyzer-based-on-Self-organizing-Map/blob/master/figure/SOM_sample_2class_300W.png)

+if this work does good for you, please cite:

+Wang, Jie, Yun Lin, and Lei Chen.
+"A Practical Intrusion Visualization Analyzer based on Self-organizing Map."
+IEEE INFOCOM 2019-IEEE Conference on Computer Communications Workshops (INFOCOM WKSHPS).
+IEEE, 2019.